Open Bible Data Home About News OET Key

 שׁ֤וּבִי שׁ֨וּבִי֙ הַשּׁ֣וּלַמִּ֔ית שׁ֥וּבִי שׁ֖וּבִי וְנֶחֱזֶה־בָּ֑ךְ

-Here, the word return is repeated for emphasis.
-Repetition is a common feature of Hebrew poetry and it would be good to show it to your readers.
-However, if repeating a word would be confusing to your readers you can combine the repeated words.
-Alternate translation: “Return Shulammite, return and let us look at you” or “Please return Shulammite, and let us look at you
+Here the word return is repeated for emphasis.
+Repetition is a common feature of Hebrew poetry, and it would be good to show this to your readers.
+However, if it would be helpful to your readers, you could express the emphasis another way.
+Alternate translation: “Return Shulammite, return and let us look at you” or “Please return Shulammite, and let us look at you”

 Note 4 topic: figures-of-speech / 123person